cosinekitty/astronomy/source/js/README.md

 ### Astronomy.SearchMaxElongation(body, startDate) ⇒ [<code>ElongationEvent</code>](#Astronomy.ElongationEvent)
 Searches for the next maximum elongation event for Mercury or Venus that occurs after the given start date.
-Calling with other values of <code>body</code> will result in an exception.
+Calling with other values of `body` will result in an exception.
 Maximum elongation occurs when the body has the greatest angular separation from the Sun, as seen from the Earth.
-Returns an <code>ElongationEvent</code> object containing the date and time of the next maximum elongation, the elongation in degrees, and whether the body is visible in the morning or evening.
+Returns an `ElongationEvent` object containing the date and time of the next maximum elongation, the elongation in degrees, and whether the body is visible in the morning or evening.